n15g/elin-kitsune-pcc/README.md

 This mod adds a bunch of new tail options that allow you to drown your characters in a fluffy heaven.

-* 1, 3, 5 and 9-tail variants in two color tones to match Mifu and Nefu fur colors.
+* 1, 3, 5 and 9-tail variants.
+* 5 default fur colors to work with various tints/shades.
 * A set of fluffier and pointier ears.
 * Body variants with no human ears.